isaacalabdi1998/Image-Processing-KBU/README.md

 # Image-Processing-KBU

-Hello Dr.Caner, I hope you are fine.
+Hello Dr. Caner, I hope you are doing well.

-I divided the repository into 3 folder.
+ have divided the repository into three folders:

-    "Lesson Notes"         => Contains lesson notes
+    Lesson Notes        => Contains lesson notes.

-    "Python Fundamentals"  => Contains the basics of Python
+    Python Fundamentals => Contains the basics of Python.

-    "Python-openCV"        => Contains OpenCV codes for image processing
+    Python-openCV"      => Contains OpenCV code for image processing.